schmoelder/diss/doc/01_introduction/00_index.md

 More details on such advanced chromatographic operating modes are given in {numref}`chromatographic_principle` and in {cite}`SchmidtTraub2020,Nicoud2015,Rodrigues2015`.

 % Challenges in Process Design
-Depending on the separation problem at hand, different operating concepts are better suited than others and the process selection usually involves a trade-off between multiple criteria.
+The choice of operating concept depends on the specific separation problem, as each approach involves trade-offs between multiple criteria.
-Simple systems are less expensive and more adaptable than complex multi-column systems which involve high capital investments.
-On the other hand, bigger, more complicated systems are often more robust in their operation and can lead to lower operating costs compared to single column processes.
+Simple systems are cost-effective and adaptable, making them suitable for smaller or more flexible applications.
+Complex multi-column systems, while requiring higher capital investment, allow for finer control and optimization, often resulting in lower operating costs for large-scale processes.
-Another factor to consider is the distinctive startup behavior of some operating concepts (see {numref}`stationarity`) making them only viable for large separation campaigns where these losses can be absorbed {cite}`Rajendran2013`.
+Additionally, some operating concepts exhibit distinct startup behavior (see {numref}`stationarity`), limiting their practicality to large-scale separation campaigns where initial inefficiencies can be offset {cite}`Rajendran2013`.
-This is to show that the selection of an appropriate operating mode is an important step in the design of the process.
+Thus, selecting an appropriate operating mode is a critical step in process design.

 % Model-based design
-Due to the rapid development of computational methods as well as the low costs of running simulations compared to laboratory experiments, the driving force for the development of new advanced chromatographic processes is increasingly based on mathematical modeling and optimization tools.
+The rapid development of computational methods, together with the lower cost of simulations compared to laboratory experiments, has shifted the driving force for advancing chromatographic processes toward mathematical modeling and optimization tools.
-While there are still many physico-chemical phenomena which are challenging to describe, there is generally a high level of confidence in the modeling of the dynamics of chromatographic processes.
+While some physico-chemical phenomena remain challenging to describe, there is generally high confidence in modeling the dynamics of chromatographic processes.
-Nowadays many wet lab experiments are only performed to calibrate these models {cite}`Rajendran2013`.
+Today, many wet-lab experiments are conducted primarily for model calibration and validation {cite}`Rajendran2013`.
-The model-based design and optimization of chromatographic separations is, however, not trivial.
+Despite this progress, model-based design and optimization of chromatographic processes remain non-trivial.
-This is due to the periodic operation and the distinct non-linear dynamics of chromatographic processes, as well as the many degrees of freedom involved such as column dimensions, valve switching times, or operating conditions.
+This complexity arises from periodic operation, strongly nonlinear dynamics, and a large number of degrees of freedom, such as column dimensions, valve switching times, and operating conditions.
-For some of the operating modes, there exist simple shortcut methods that deliver rough initial design estimates (see e.g. {cite}`Siitonen2011` for batch chromatography, {cite}`Sainio2009,Kaspereit2011` for MR-SSR systems, {cite}`Mazzotti2006` for SMB processes, or {cite}`Siitonen2015` for a common treatment), but these models often include many simplifications.
+For certain operating modes, simplified shortcut methods provide useful initial design estimates (e.g., {cite}`Siitonen2011` for batch chromatography, {cite}`Sainio2009,Kaspereit2011` for MR-SSR systems, {cite}`Mazzotti2006` for SMB processes, and {cite}`Siitonen2015` for a unified treatment).
-For example, they might only work for certain binding models, neglect mass-transfer, or only cover single column operation.
+These methods typically rely on simplifying assumptions, such as restricted binding models, neglected mass transfer effects, or single-column operation.
-However, in many practical cases, a wide range of binding interaction mechanisms are relevant, including adsorption, ionic interactions, binding to specific ligands, or size exclusion.
+In practical applications, however, a wide range of binding mechanisms, including adsorption, ionic interactions, ligand binding, and size exclusion, may be relevant.
-Furthermore, physical phenomena like axial dispersion, film diffusion, or pore diffusion often play a significant role and must be accounted for.
+Additional transport phenomena, such as axial dispersion, film diffusion, and pore diffusion, further influence system behavior and must be accounted for.
-As a result, rigorous process development often necessitates the utilization of more detailed models and advanced optimization schemes.
+As a result, rigorous process development generally requires detailed mechanistic models combined with advanced optimization schemes.
-Consequently, there exists a variety of different models in chromatography (see {numref}`model_formulation`) as well as different numerical solvers (see {numref}`model_solution`).
+Consequently, chromatographic processes are described using a variety of model formulations (see {numref}`model_formulation`) and numerical solution strategies (see {numref}`model_solution`), together with diverse optimization approaches for process design.
-A variety of optimization approaches has also been proposed for the design of certain chromatographic processes.
-An overview is given in sections {numref}`%s <design_formulation>` and {numref}`%s <design_solution>` and in {cite}`Kawajiri2020`.
+An overview is provided in Sections {numref}`%s <design_formulation>` and {numref}`%s <design_solution>`, as well as in {cite}`Kawajiri2020`.

 % Tool requirements
-Considering the many advanced operating modes mentioned above, this complexity gives rise to an overwhelming number of specific process models and optimization schemes that may have to be implemented when seeking for an optimal process for a given separation task.
+Considering the many advanced operating modes discussed above, this complexity leads to a large number of specific process models and optimization schemes that must be implemented when seeking an optimal process for a given separation task.
-Against this background, a general-purpose tool is needed that allows an efficient and flexible handling of the different tasks in the development of optimal chromatographic processes.
+Against this background, a general-purpose tool is required that enables efficient and flexible handling of the different tasks involved in the development of optimal chromatographic processes.
-The main tasks are:
+The main tasks include:

 - setting up a model for the chromatographic system and the desired process structure,
 - solving the model equations for simulating the process,
-- determining process performance by evaluating the chromatograms,
+- determining process performance by evaluating the chromatograms, and
 - performing optimization of continuous variables, timed events, and flow sheet connectivity.

 % Existing tools
-Several commercial programs are available which provide parts of the aforementioned required functionalities, like Aspen Chromatography {cite}`aspen`, GoSilico (formally known as ChromX) by Cytiva {cite}`GoSilico`, and Ypso-Proxima (formally known as as ChromWorks) by YpsoFacto {cite}`ypso-proxima`.
+Several commercial programs are available which provide parts of the aforementioned required functionalities, like Aspen Chromatography {cite}`aspen`, GoSilico (formerly known as ChromX) by Cytiva {cite}`GoSilico`, and Ypso-Proxima (formerly known as ChromWorks) by YpsoFacto {cite}`ypso-proxima`.
 Most of these programs are aimed at experimentalists and allow users to carry out simulations of simple processes without requiring programming expertise.
 In contrast, there exist many highly application-specific programs in academia which were developed to examine individual research questions.
-However, neither provide the flexibility and customizability required for the *ab initio* development of novel process concepts.
+However, neither provides the flexibility and customizability required for the *ab initio* development of novel process concepts.
-A notable exception here is **CADET** by the Forschungszentrum Jülich {cite}`Leweke2018,Leweke2025`.
-It offers a diverse family of different binding, reaction, and unit operation models which can be used to simulate a large range of separation processes.
+A notable exception here is **CADET** by the Forschungszentrum Jülich {cite}`Leweke2018,Leweke2025` Its numerical simulation engine **CADET-Core** offers a diverse family of binding, reaction, and unit operation models for simulating a large range of separation processes.
-Moreover, multiple unit operations can be connected in a network which generally also allows modeling complicated process configurations.
+Multiple unit operations can be connected in a network, generally allowing even complex process configurations to be represented.
-However, the software is primarily a numerical solver for the partial differential equations.
+Yet CADET-Core is primarily a numerical solver for the partial differential equations, and defining advanced operating concepts requires an additional abstraction layer.
-This makes the definition of advanced operating concepts not only laborious but also limits the direct use of CADET for process optimization without another layer of abstraction for the definition of dynamic processes.
-While these current tools provide useful functionality, they have limitations for advanced chromatographic process design.
-Existing commercial software lacks flexibility for complex process configurations, and academic tools often require specialized programming knowledge.
-No available framework systematically separates the key components: process setup, simulation, performance evaluation, and optimization.
-This makes it difficult to compare different operating modes or exchange individual components without extensive reimplementation.
+Moreover, it provides no dedicated tools for process evaluation, parameter estimation, or optimization.

 % Approach
 To address these limitations, a modular framework for the efficient modeling, simulation and optimization of advanced chromatographic processes was developed for this work.